alerta/alerta-docs/gettingstarted/tutorial-2-housekeeping.rst

 .. note::

-    The alert "lastReceiveTime" is used to determine alert expiry.
+    The alert ``lastReceiveTime`` is used to determine alert expiry.
 This is so that alerts that continue to be sent within the timeout period will never expire.